DiSantoz/DiSantoz/README.md

 - 👋 Hi, I’m David Ferreira!
 - 🌱 Obtained a Full stack developer certificate from Rutgers Bootcamp.
 - 🔭 I’m looking for a full time position as a junior web developer.
-- 📫 How to reach me : idavidferreira91@gmail.com
 - Currently learning React Native and mobile development

 ### Checkout my stats below!